ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 fairly regular cycle to reduce the harmfulness of a server key compromise.

+With an active user-base, a week gives a fairly large window for clients to participate in the Privacy Pass protocol and thus enjoy the anonymity guarantees of being part of a larger group.
+The low ceiling of 12 weeks prevents a key compromise from being too destructive.
+If a server realizes that a key compromise has occurred then the server should sample a new key, and upload the public key to the key registry;
+invoking any revocation procedures that may apply for the old key.

 ## Large numbers of servers {#servers}

 Similarly to the server rotation dynamic that is raised above, if there